How to use WordPress Shortcodes to make your project more dynamic

 What are shortcodes?

-Why WordPress shortcodes are so useful
+Why are WordPress Shortcodes so useful?

-How to create your own WordPress shortcodes
+How to create your own WordPress Shortcodes

-Creating a callback function
+Create a callback function

 The PHP function that’s executed as soon as WordPress registers a shortcode is a so-called callback function.
 This is then transferred to another function as a parameter and called up under the defined conditions with defined parameters.
 The following example function searches through the database and generates a link to a previously created entry for the shortcode, [current posts]: